ildar170975/mini-graph-card/README.md

 | type ***(required)*** | string |  | `exponent` or `scale`.<br>`exponent` - factor is an exponent (can be negative to scale down).<br>`scale` - factor is a multiplier (can be negative to get a negative value).
 | factor ***(required)*** | number |  | A value of an exponent or a scale.

-Inavlid values (absent/undefined/invalid `type` or `factor`) passed in the object lead to a fallback to a default "1" factor.
+Invalid values (absent/undefined/invalid `type` or `factor`) passed in the object lead to a fallback to a default "1" factor.

 ### Aggregate functions
 Recorded values are grouped in time buckets which are determined by `group_by`, `points_per_hour` configuration.